timescale/docs/use-timescale/data-tiering/enabling-data-tiering.md

 cloud_ui:
     path:
         - [services, :serviceId, overview]
-plans: [scale, enterprise]
 ---

 # Manage automated and manual tiering

 You use tiered storage to save on storage costs.
 Specifically, you can migrate rarely used data from Timescale's standard high-performance storage to the object storage.
-After you [enable tiered storage](#enable-tiered-storage), you then either [create automated tiering policies](#automate-tiering-with-policies) or [manually tier and untier data](#manually-tier-and-untier-chunks).
+After you [enable tiered storage][enable tiered storage], you then either [create automated tiering policies][tiering-policies] or [manually tier and untier data][manual-tier].

 You can query the data on the object storage tier, but you cannot modify it.
 Make sure that you are not tiering data that needs to be **actively modified**.